thanhlt-1007/stimulus/HANDBOX.md

 ### g.
 Debugging

 If you've assigned your Stimulus application to `window.Stimulus`, you can turn on [debugging mode](https://github.com/hotwired/stimulus/pull/354) from the console with `Stimulus.debug = true`.
 You can set this flag when you're configuring your application instance in the source code.

+### h.
+Browser Support

+Stimulus supports all evergreen, self-updating desktop and mobile browsers out of the box.
+Stimulus 3+ does not support Internet Explorer 11 (but you can use Stimulus 2 with the @stimulus/polyfills for that).